 An introduction to the teaching profession that provides a basic understanding of the foundations of the education system in the United States and the role of teachers in that system.
 Students will also gain practical experience by completing a minimum of 20 hours of classroom observation and directed experiences in a public school, with at least 10 hours dedicated to an approved diverse setting.
+Credits: 3

-EDU 306: Social Studies for the Secondary School
+EDU 306: Social Studies for the K-12 Classroom

-This course is designed to strengthen content competency in social studies for teacher candidates at the secondary level.
-This topics course will focus on social studies content appropriate for the secondary level, with emphasis on economics, geography, and sociology.
+This topics course will focus on social studies content appropriate for the K-12 classroom, with emphasis on physical and human geography, sociology, and economics.
 Credits: 3